Privacy and anonymity are often tossed about as synonymous terms but they are actually related ideas that represent different things. Put simply:

 Privacy and anonymity are also legally distinct concepts, and one does not guarantee the other.
 Privacy is generally a constitutionally protected right, but anonymity is not.

 It is increasingly difficult to be both private and anonymous in a hyper-connected world.
 On the internet, advertisers track your browsing habits across your devices to know what kind of websites you visit and display targeted ads to you.
-Governments around the world are passing laws that enable authorities to surveil ordinary citizens, violating our right to privacy.
+Governments around the world are passing laws that enable authorities to surveil ordinary citizens(new window), violating our right to privacy.

 While 100% privacy and anonymity on the internet is impossible, you can still take steps to become more private and anonymous.